Responsible Executive: Title IX Coordinator

 II.
 DEFINITIONS

-• Sex Discrimination is treating someone less favorably because of that person's sex, sexual orientation, or gender identity/expression.
+- Sex Discrimination – Treating someone less favorably because of that person’s sex, sexual orientation, or gender identity/expression.

-• Some sexual harassment can also meet the definition of sexual
+- Some sexual harassment can also meet the definition of sexual misconduct

-• Sexual Misconduct for purposes of this policy area includes dating violence, domestic violence, sexual assault, stalking, and Title IX sexual harassment as they are defined in TBR Policy 6.03.00.00 and MSCC Policy 8:02:00:00.
+- Sexual Misconduct – For purposes of this policy, sexual misconduct area includes dating violence, domestic violence, sexual assault, stalking, and Title IX sexual harassment as they are defined in TBR Policy 6.03.00.00 and Motlow State Policy 8:02:00:00.

 III.
 GENERAL POLICY